wavebeem/wavebeem.com/src/blog/2023-07-05-you-deserve-to-be-happy.md

 People love telling you how much they hate JS or even the entire web.
 I gasped reading this post: _"People who use [TypeScript/React/etc] should be beheaded, or at least hanged"_.
 I'm sure it's meant as a hyperbolic, but what on Earth gets people so twisted about JS and its ecosystem?
 I saw another user with _"burning hatred for javascript"_ in their bio, and much more. _"Web development is a fucking nightmare"_, no, it's your attitude that's a nightmare.

 People don't understand JS and complaining is easier than learning.
 I've been a web developer for over a decade and I know more warts than ever about JS.
 It's so much easier to tear something down rather than to build it up.
 Programmers love to believe they could make a new, better system to replace a legacy one.
 They're almost always wrong.
 Even if you can build a better system, the existing one has a massive head start.
 And then you actually have to replace the old system.
 You can't replace the web at this point.
 Not without losing an absurd amount of value.

+※ **Update:** This sounds far more aggressive than I meant it to.
+My point was that there is usually context that explains most "bad" design decisions.
+That doesn't make them not bad, and I'm not saying JS is perfect.
+I would change many things about JS if I could, but I value backwards compatibility of the web. _(2023-07-07)_

 ## Electron was inevitable